pgpglobal/staging/README.md

 * Moved News section to its own page
 * Fixed 404 Page header
 * Nav Menu logic for seperator and dropdown-header added in
+* Split the "International Projects" section into a jekyll collection of markdown files (similar to News files)?
+* Added alt text to pgp-logo.png

 <a id="completed---production"></a>
 #### Completed - Production